-As of December 31, 2021, we had cash and cash equivalents of \$213.5 million, which consisted of cash on hand and money market mutual funds.
+As of December 31, 2022, we had cash and cash equivalents of \$134.0 million, which consisted of cash on hand and money market mutual funds.
 Historically, we have funded our operations, including capital expenditures, primarily through cash flow from operating activities.
-We believe that our existing cash and cash equivalents, the cash generated from operations, and the borrowing capacity under our Credit Agreement as described below will be sufficient to fund our operations and capital expenditures for the foreseeable future.
+We believe that our existing cash and cash equivalents, the cash generated from operations, and the borrowing capacity under our Credit Agreement as described below will be sufficient to fund our operations and capital expenditures for at least the next twelve (12) months.
 However, we intend to continue to make significant investments to support our business growth and may require additional funds to respond to business challenges, including the need to develop new games and features or enhance our existing games, improve our operating infrastructure, or acquire complementary businesses, personnel and technologies.
 Accordingly, we may need to engage in equity or debt financings to secure additional funds or we may decide to do so opportunistically.